Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

-Twisted electron beams are conventionally different from plane-waves.
-It is superposition of plane waves (such as a Bessel beam) with a defined projection of the orbital angular momentum onto the propagation axis each with a $\phi$- dependent phase.
-This phase leads to the characteristic twisted beam with OAM defined by the operator $\hat{L}_{z}=-i\hbar\partial_{\phi} $ with eigenvalue $\hbar l $ ~\cite{a31}.
-The simplest form of Bessel beam is provided by the solution of the Schrodinger equation in cylindrical coordinates ~\cite{a32}:

-This exact solution enclose the beam features which is our point of interest: the quantized (projected) OAM $\hbar l $ and the longitudinal and transverse momenta $ \hbar k_{z}$ and $\hbar k_{\perp} $.
-In terms of its momentum components, the Bessel beam shows that this state is a ring of tilted plane waves in momentum space:
+After having briefly discussed the basic theory used to describe the relativistic (e,2e) processes for a plane-wave electron beam, we describe the same for a twisted electron beam.
+Starting with Bessel beams, we explain the twisted electron wavefunction and calculation of scattering amplitude.
+Twisted electron beams are conventionally different from plane-wave beam.
+They consist of a superposition of plane waves (such as a Bessel beam) with a defined projection of the orbital angular momentum onto the propagation axis, each with a $\phi$- dependent phase.
+This phase leads to the characteristic twisted beam with OAM defined by the operator $\hat{L}_{z}=-i\hbar\partial_{\phi} $ with eigenvalue $\hbar \, l $ , $l$ is the OAM projection~\cite{a38}.
+For the non-relativistic case, since the Hamiltonian $H$ commutes with the $\hat{L}_{z}$ , $l$ is a good quantum number and the twisted electron wave-function is an eigenstate of both $H$ and $\hat{L}_{z}$ .
+However, for the relativistic energy, the Dirac Hamiltonian for the free electron commutes only with the total angular momentum operator $\hat{J}_{z}=\hat{L}_{z}+\hat{\Sigma}_{z}$~\cite{a36}, where $\hat{\Sigma}_{z}$ is the spin operator with eigenvalue $\hbar \, s$.
+Therefore, in our case, TAM is a good quantum number, defined as an eigenvalue of the operator $\hat{J}_{z}$ with eigenstate $\psi_{k,m}$, i.e., $\hat{J}_{z}\psi_{k,m}=m\hbar\,\psi_{k,m}$.
+The simplest form of Bessel beam is provided by the solution of the Schr\"odinger equation in cylindrical coordinates~\cite{a28,a39}.
+For the non relativistic case, this exact solution encloses the beam features which are: the quantized (projected) OAM $\hbar\, l $ and the longitudinal and transverse momenta $ \hbar\, k_{z}$ and $\hbar \, k_{\perp} $.
+The form of Bessel beam is;

-This representation has been used to calculate the elastic Coulomb scattering amplitude ~\cite{a32}, the results of which are useful here in simplifying some of the equations.
-Here we use the same formalism as used in the last section in plane wave ionization except we replace the plane wave for the incident electron with a twisted electron beam.
-We describe the momentum vector, $\vec{k_i}$, of the incident electron as;
+where $\phi_r$ is the azimuthal angle of $\textbf{r}$, $\mathbf{k_{\perp}}$ is the transverse momentum, $ \varkappa= \vert\mathbf{k_{\perp}}\vert$ is the absolute value of the transverse momentum.
+In terms of its momentum components, the Bessel beam shows that this state is a ring of tilted plane waves in momentum space.
+This representation has been used to calculate the elastic Coulomb scattering amplitude~\cite{a39} and further in the potential scattering of electrons in a framework of the generalized Born approximation~\cite{a28}.
+For the twisted electron part, we use the same formalism as used in the last section for plane wave ionization except that we replace the plane wave for the incident electron with a twisted electron beam.
+We describe the momentum vector, $\mathbf{k_i}$, of the incident electron as;